luyadev/luya/docs/guide/app-cmsproperties.md

 # CMS page properties

 Page properties are personalised settings you can apply to specific pages.
+Once a property has defined, it can be aplied to every page.

 Let´s assume you would like to use different colors on different pages, therefore you can create a color property where the user can select a specific color for each page.
-Once the property is set you can use them in your view files for [blocks](app-blocks.md) or [layouts](app-cmslayouts.md) components.
+Once the property is set you can use them in your view files, or [blocks](app-blocks.md), or [layouts](app-cmslayouts.md) components.

 Use cases: